Health Library

 • Fast breathing

-• Frantic sucking &dash fists, fingers, thumbs
+• Frantic sucking of fists, fingers, thumbs

 • Trouble falling asleep and staying asleep

-• Fussy &dash hard to calm
+• Fussy and hard to calm

-• Sneezing / stuffy nose
+• Sneezing, stuffy nose

 • Tense arms, legs and body

-• Vomiting / diarrhea
+• Vomiting, diarrhea

 • Skin rashes – more so in the diaper area and face

-• Warm to touch / sweating
+• Warm to touch, sweating

-Neonatal Abstinence Syndrome Treatment
+Neonatal Opioid Withdrawal Syndrome Treatment

 Below are things you can do to help comfort your baby during this time.

-Signs of NAS
+Signs of NOWS

 Calming Suggestions

-Prolonged or high pitched cry
+Prolonged or high-pitched cry

-• Hold baby close to your body, skin to skin or lightly wrapped in a blanket.
+• Hold the baby close to your body, skin to skin or lightly wrapped in a blanket.
 Be careful to not fall asleep while holding your baby.

 • Try gentle rocking, talking, singing and humming.